RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Projects/God-War Project.md

 ---
-title: Scripts
+title: "God-War Project"
 enableToc: true
 tags:
-  - topic/meta/writing_guidelines
+  - topic/meta/project
-type: article
+type: project
-status: empty
+status: update
 ---

 > [!abstract] [[Meta/Meta|Meta]]
 > *This article is part of a series of meta articles explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*

+# Project Scope

-# Models
+# Progress

-# Generators
+# Update Log